-In addition to initial information obtained through the Risk Assessment and Initial Phase/Triage Process, if the preliminary determination suggests that the threat is unfounded/transient, an administrator and at least one other school-based BTA team member must complete the following: a) BTA Parts 1-3 and b) BTA Signature Page.
-Additional personnel with knowledge of the child or circumstances may also serve as members of the team (§).

-BTA team members who have been threatened should serve as a witness and source of information (e.g., Witness Interview, Teacher Input Form), but should not serve as a BTA team member to avoid conflict of interest issues and potential loss of objectivity.
-If possible, an alternate team member should be appointed to fill the role of the threatened BTA team member.
+The school-based administrator must assemble the mandatory core members of the threat assessment team.
+The threat assessment team shall include persons with expertise in counseling, instruction, school administration, and law enforcement.
+Persons with expertise in counseling include school counselors, school psychologists, school social workers, and family counselors.
+Additional personnel with knowledge of the child or circumstances may also serve as members of the team.
+BTA team members who have been threatened should serve as a witness and source of information (e.g., Target/Witness Interview, Teacher Input Form), but should not serve as a BTA team member to avoid conflict of interest issues and possible interference with objectivity.
+An alternate team member should be appointed to fill the role of the threatened BTA team member.